Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/deep-learning-system-design-1.md

   7.  vanishing/exploding gradients
 - How to do debugging
   1. Start simple and gradually add more components
-  2.  (\*)Overfit a single batch: If model can't overfit a small amount of data, there's something wrong with your implementation.
+  2.  (\*)Overfit a single batch: If model can\'t overfit a small amount of data, there\'s something wrong with your implementation.
   3. Set seed properly
 - Is hyperparameter tuning needed?
 Setup routine for tuning?
 - How to optimize the training to make it feasible/efficient/fault tolerant?